Comparison of Exterior Power Operations on Higher K-Theory of Schemes: Operations on K -Theory Spaces

 The following theorem will finally allow us to define the operation $\lambda^k$ on $K$-theory spaces and $K$-groups.
 Note that, for the construction of $|wG^k \cM_n|$ and $|\textrm{Sub}_k w G\cM_n|$, the exact category $\cM_n$ and its subcategory $w\cM_n$ of weak equivalences need not be part of an assembly of power operations.

 \begin{thm} Let $\cM$ be an exact category equipped with a subcategory $w\cM$ of weak equivalences.
-Then: \\ (a) We have a natural homeomorphism $|\mathrm{Sub}_k wG\cM| \rightarrow |wG \cM|$.\\ (b) If $w\cM$ satisfies the extension axiom (see \cite[Section~1.2]{Wald}), we have a natural homotopy equivalence $|wG\cM| \rightarrow |wG^k\cM|$. \end{thm}
+Then: \\ (a) We have a natural homeomorphism $ |wG \cM|\rightarrow |\mathrm{Sub}_k wG\cM|$.\\ (b) If $w\cM$ satisfies the extension axiom (see \cite[Section~1.2]{Wald}), we have a natural homotopy equivalence $|wG\cM| \rightarrow |wG^k\cM|$. \end{thm}

-\begin{proof} --\\ (a) \cite[Section~4]{GraysonExterior} provides a natural homeomorphism $|\mathrm{Sub}_k X| \rightarrow |X|$ for any simplicial set $X$.
-It is easy to verify that this map remains a homeomorphism if $X$ is a simplicial topological space and hence also if $X$ is a simplicial category such as $wG\cM$.
+\begin{proof} $ $ (a) \cite[Section~4]{GraysonExterior} provides a natural homeomorphism $ |X|\rightarrow |\mathrm{Sub}_k X|$ for any simplicial set $X$.
+It is easy to verify that this map remains a homeomorphism if $X$ is a simplicial topological space.
+We therefore obtain the desired homeomorphism $ |wG \cM|\rightarrow |\mathrm{Sub}_k wG\cM|$ by applying this to the simplicial topological space which maps $[k]$ to the classifying space $BwG^k\cM$ of the category $wG^k\cM$.
 Note that realising a multisimplicial set does not depend on the order of simplicial directions. \\ (b) We begin with $k=2$.
-By \cite[\href{https://kerodon.net/tag/00FV}{Proposition~1.1.4.5}]{kerodon}, the functor $\cM\rightarrow \cM\times\cM\cong G\cM([0])$ given by $V\mapsto (V,0)$ induces a morphism of simplicial categories $\cM\rightarrow G\cM$ where we view the left-hand side as a constant simplicial category.
+By \cite[\href{https://kerodon.net/tag/00FV}{Tag 00FV}]{kerodon}, the functor $\cM\rightarrow \cM\times\cM\cong G\cM([0])$ given by $V\mapsto (V,0)$ induces a morphism of simplicial categories $\cM\rightarrow G\cM$ where we view the left-hand side as a constant simplicial category.
 We apply $wG$ and denote the resulting morphism by $\varphi \colon wG\cM\rightarrow wG^2\cM$.
 Its realisation is shown to be a homotopy equivalence in part (a) of the proof of \cite[Theorem~2.6]{GSVW}.
 Note that the $G$-construction there when applied to an exact category with weak equivalences is indeed the same as the construction described in this section.

 This proof can be generalised to $k\ge 2$ as follows.
-Arguing as in \cite[\href{https://kerodon.net/tag/00FV}{Proposition~1.1.4.5}]{kerodon}, the functor
+Arguing as in \cite[\href{https://kerodon.net/tag/00FV}{Tag 00FV}]{kerodon}, the functor

 induces a morphism of ($k-1$)-simplicial categories $\tau \colon \cM \rightarrow G^{k-1}\cM$ where we view $\cM$ as a constant ($k-1$)-simplicial category.
 More precisely, for any $A_1,...,A_{k-1}\in\Delta$, the functor $\tau((A_1, \ldots, A_{k-1}))$ is the composition of the functor $V \mapsto (V,0,...,0)$ with the functor $\cM^{2^{k-1}}\rightarrow G^{k-1}\cM(A_1,...,A_{k-1})$ associated by $G^{k-1}\cM$ to the unique map $(A_1,...,A_{k-1})\rightarrow ([0], \ldots, [0])$ in~$\Delta^{k-1}$.
 Finally, we apply $wG$, pass to realisations and show as in \cite{GSVW} that the resulting map is a homotopy equivalence. \end{proof}